Discus Fish Aquarium-Getting Started

 Return To; Discus Fish Tank

-Discus are popular for aquariums because they are large, vividly colored fish that are marked in a wide variety of interesting patterns.
+*Discus fish are popular for aquariums because they are large, vividly colored fish that are marked in a wide variety of interesting patterns and solid colors.
 Discus are tropical fish and keeping them does require that their water parameters be maintained.
-Because they can grow up to 8” long and almost as tall, you will need a 30 to 50 gallon aquarium.
-Discus are schooling fish, meaning that they are much happier and less stressed when they are in a group of 10 to 15 in a 50 gallon tank, or 4 to 6 in a 30 gallon tank.
+Because they can grow up to 8” or 9’ long and almost as tall, you will need a 30-to-50-gallon aquarium.
+Discus fish are schooling fish, meaning that they are much happier and less stressed when they are in a group of 10 to 15 in a 50-gallon tank, or 4 to 6 in a 30-gallon tank.

 Water

-Your Discus will be happy and healthy if you pay close attention to their water conditions.
-Discus fish originate from the Amazon River basin, and they are tropical fish.
+Discus fish will stay healthy if you pay close attention to their water conditions.
+Discus originate from the Amazon River and its tributaries, they live in the calmer, warm waters of this tropical freshwater river.
 Even the cultivated varieties that have been bred in captivity require warm water.
-The water in your discus fish aquarium should be kept at a consistent temperature between 83 to 86 for adults and 86 to 88 for juveniles.
-This warmer heat helps the discus fend off disease and stimulates appetite.
-It is recommended to use two 100 watt heaters in a 50 gallon tank to maintain these heat requirements.
-Discus prefer water that is slightly slightly acidic, with a pH between 6.5 to 7.2.
+The ideal water conditions for a Discus fish aquarium should be a Ph below neutral, and a consistent temperature between 83 to 86 for adults and 86 to 88 for juveniles.
+This warmer heat helps the Discus fend off disease and stimulates appetite.
+It is recommended to use two 100-watt heaters in a 50-gallon tank to maintain these heat requirements.
+Discus prefer water that is slightly acidic, with a pH between 6.5 to 7.2.

-Before adding Discus fish to your aquarium, you will need to cycle the water.
+Before adding Discus fish to your aquarium, you will need to cycle the tank.
 High levels of ammonia or nitrites are toxic to tropical fish aquariums, so be sure to check the water before adding them to the tank.
-You should plan on changing out 25% to 30% of the water each week to keep the fish healthy and the tank fresh, change the water more frequently if it appears dirty or if your Discus have lost their appetite and show sign of darkening and clamped fins.
+Keep the tank fresh by changing 25% to 30% of the water each week, this will ensure healthy fish and a clean tank.
+Change the water more frequently if it appears dirty or if your Discus have lost their appetite and show sign of darkening and clamped fins.

 Plants

 Your Discus fish aquarium can be planted with artificial or live plants.
-This will provide hiding areas for your Discus to rest in.
-Discus can become territorial as they grow so having plants in the tank helps to break up the landscape and territorial disputes.
-In addition, breeding Discus, can use the planted area as spawning sites to raise their fry when they are very young, helping to prevent predators from getting to them.
+This will provide sheltered areas for them to hide.
+Discus fish can become territorial as they grow so having plants, and a good school of Discus in the tank helps to break up the landscape and territorial disputes.
+In addition, breeding Discus can use the planted area as spawning sites to raise their fry when they are very young, helping to prevent predators from getting to them.

 Learn more; How To Set Up a Discus Fish Tank